 Best avenues to get to goals – YouTube video, webinar, document

 Best ideas to reach an outcome - Erin and Kevin will compile Census information into a document to send to all Subcommittees and Task Force members with similar training for CCC’s

+Kevin recommended a training in February for anyone to participate.
+This will provide an opportunity for established CCCs to send new committee members or for CCCs that have not been trained to do so.

 Discussion on Assistance and Support to Local CCCs

-Verbiage was improved on funding assistance application to decrease confusion when applicants filled out said applications, clarifying this fund isn’t a reimbursement, but we (Commerce) are paying invoices.
+Verbiage was improved on funding assistance application to decrease confusion when applicants filled out said applications, clarifying this fund isn’t a reimbursement, but direct payment of invoices by the Department of Commerce.

-Commitment of Task Force members to attend local complete count committee meetings.
+Task Force members were encouraged to attend local complete count committee meetings to gain further insight into what is planned at the local/regional levels.

 Provide assistance to CCC’s with events and opportunities.